ctphoenix/Python-Course-Material/chapter10.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:bc061bf4aa
 ## Exercise 1

 In Part 2 of this case study, we will primarily use the two models we recently discussed: linear/logistic regression and random forests to perform prediction and classification.
-We will use linear regression to predict revenue, and logistic regression to classify whether a movie was profitable.
+We will use these methods to predict revenue, and logistic regression to classify whether a movie was profitable.

 Recall that `regression_target`, `classification_target`, and `all_covariates` are strings or lists of strings, and each string is a column name in `df`.
 Code is provided that prepares the covariates and outcomes we will use for data analysis defining `regression_outcome`, `classification_outcome`, and `covariates` as selected columns in `df`.
-In this exercise, we will instantiate regression and classification models for fitting.
+In this exercise, we will instantiate regression and classification models.

 *** =instructions
-- In turn, call instances of `LinearRegression()`, `LogisticRegression()`, `RandomForestRegressor()`, `RandomForestClassifier()`, and assign the output to `linear_regression`, `linear_classifier`, `forest_regression`, and `forest_classifier`, respectively.
+- In turn, instantiate `LinearRegression()`, `LogisticRegression()`, `RandomForestRegressor()`, and `RandomForestClassifier()` objects, and assign them to `linear_regression`, `linear_classifier`, `forest_regression`, and `forest_classifier`, respectively.
     - For the random forests models, specify `max_depth=4` and `random_state=0`.

 *** =hint